illydh/youtube-api/README.md

 ##  Preamble

+In this project, I extract data from @freeCodeCamp on YouTube with Google's YouTube Data API and create data tables from it in Python!

 ##  Using the YouTube Data API

 Before using the script, the user needs access to the YouTube Data API module with a unique key.